Jpol-19/steadymind-docs/README.md

 # steadymind-docs
-Poliy and docs for steadymind journal app.
+Policy and docs for SteadyMind Journal app.